Skip to main content

 Is Care.com legit for pet care?

-Yes, but aggregator model differs from Rover/Wag. $39-$70/month subscription.
-Sitters set rates, paid directly outside platform.
+Yes, but the aggregator model differs from Rover/Wag. $39-$70/month subscription.
+Sitters set rates and are paid directly outside the platform.
 Care.com vets but provides NO insurance, NO payment processing, NO booking management.

 How much does Care.com cost?